JelaniThompson/Emojions/README.md

 5. The basic format for testing is: `describe('functionName()', () => it("returns X"))`
 6. Nested `describes()` are allowed and encouraged.
 6. The phrases attached to these syntactic functions should document their own process and the code.
 So try to make it as clear as possible.
 5. Create unit tests!
 I know this is a big black box for some people.
-But it can't all be explained it here.
+But it can't all be explained in here.
 Tests are created for `pipe()` as a template if you'd like!
 You can also check the documentation for [Jest](http://facebook.github.io/jest/) and [Sinon](http://sinonjs.org/).
 6. Check coverage.
 When you run `yarn test` it will output a list of coverages.
 If you'd like specific highlights you can checkout the automatically generated `snippets/coverage` directory which will generate an easy to use webpage containing coverage information.

 ### Tips